-The determination of impairment allowance using the ECL model requires the application of certain financial indices which are estimated from historical financial data obtained within and outside the Group, as inputs, into the complex financial models.
+The determination of impairment allowance using the Expected Credit Loss (ECL) model requires the application of certain financial indices which are estimated from historical financial data obtained within and outside the Group, as inputs, into the complex financial models.

 Impairment allowance on loans that have shown a significant increase in credit risk, is based on the Group's estimate of losses expected to result from default events over the life of the loans.
-Impairment allowance on other loans that have not shown a significant increase in credit risk is recognized based on an estimate of the losses expected to result from default events within 12 months.
-This estimate is also an output of models, with the key assumptions being the possibility of a loan becoming past due and subsequently defaulting, the rate of recovery on the loans that are past due and in default.
+Impairment allowance on loans that have not shown a significant increase in credit risk is recognized based on an estimate of the losses expected to result from default events within 12 months.
+This estimate is also an output of models, with the key assumptions being the possibility of a loan becoming past due and subsequently defaulting, and the rate of recovery on the loans that are past due and in default.

-The Group incorporates forward-looking information into both the assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and the measurement of ECL.
+The Group incorporates forward looking information into the measurement of ECL.

-The judgment involved in classifying loans into stages, the level of subjectivity inherent in estimating the key assumptions on the recoverability of loan balances, the inputs estimated, the complexity of the estimation process and the significant judgment involved in applying these estimates to determine the level of impairment allowance required, make the impairment of loans and advances a matter of significance to the audit.
+The judgment involved in classifying loans into stages, the level of subjectivity inherent in estimating the key assumptions on the recoverability of loan balances, the inputs estimated, the complexity of the estimation process and the significant judgment involved in applying these estimates to determine the level of impairment allowance required, made the impairment of loans and advances a matter of significance to the audit.